gojek/clickstream-web/docs/architecture.md

 # Architecture

-This section provide high level design and architectural decisions.
+Here we dive into the high level architecture of the SDK, explaining the event flow and major parts of the system.

 ## Mile-high Architecture